Icesito68/Port-Windows-11-Lge-devices/guide/English/update.md

 - [Mass storage boot image](https://github.com/Icesito68/Port-Windows-11-Lge-devices/releases/download/Files/LGG8XMassStorageBoot.img)

-## Method 1: offline method
-> This requires you to use a PC.
-Use Method 2 if you don't have one on hand.

 ### Reboot to download mode
 - Hold **volume down** + **power**.
 - Keep holding as it displays the unlocked bootloader warning.